carlwheldon/carlwheldon.github.io/_pages/about.md

 I am a Professor of Nuclear Physics in the Nuclear Physics Group at Birmingham and a Humboldtian.
 I am the Director of the Birmingham Accelerator Facilities and undertake into both fundamental and applied nuclear physics.
 More recently, I have developed a research interest in the field of novel medical isotope production and the broad uses of accelerator-produced neutrons.

-Put your address / P.O. box / other info right below your picture.
+[comment]: # Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+[comment]: # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.